rhannequin/accounting-ruby/README.md

 ### Debits

 Tired of repeating some same expenses every month?
 Try making a debit.
 With a start date and eventually an end date, it will automatically be added to your expenses list.
-You can ever say what day of the month the debit will be done.
+You can even say what day of the month the debit will be done.

 ### Tags

 Add tags to your expenses and debits to see charts showing you how much you spend each month, for each tag.

+Some tags can be ignored from the monthly spent money amount.
+You can edit a tag and mark it as " to be ignored".

 ## Requirements